Kibworth: Michael Wood's Story of England

 In September 2010, Kibworth was the central feature of Michael Wood's Story of England, a documentary aired on both BBC Four, BBC Two, and repeated on the UKTV channel Yesterday, and PBS America, presented by Michael Wood about the history of England framed through Kibworth.

 A book of the same name was published by Viking.
 The series was likened to Who Do You Think You Are? for a whole community.
 Villagers (Kibworth Improvement Team - KiT) have created a new website and successfully requested a grant of £48,200 from the Heritage Lottery Fund to continue the legacy of the TV series by creating a Kibworth Guide Booklet (heritage trails for Kibworth Harcourt, Kibworth Beauchamp and Smeeton Westerby), several interpretation panels around the three villages, ongoing study materials for the three tiers of local schools, and an Archive (Virtual Museum).

 Facilities

-Kibworth has a number of shops, a community newspaper (The Kibworth & District Chronicle), and since 2002 new shops, including a branch of the Co-Op.
+Kibworth has a number of shops including 2 charity shops, a community newspaper (The Kibworth & District Chronicle), and since 2002 new shops, including a branch of the Co-Op.
 New housing continues to be built on the edge of the village, causing periodic controversy.

 The Bookshop, which opened in the High Street in 2009, won a regional award for Independent Bookseller of The Year in 2012.

+Kibworth is home to a secondary school named Kibworth Mead Academy.

+On the 8th of September 2024, a new skatepark was opened in Kibworth after being constructed over the course of the year.
+The skatepark joined a recently opened zipwire as one of the latest public leisure facilities in Kibworth.